Hubert Rance: Early life

+In Q1 1927 in Hastings, Sussex, Rance married Mary Noel nee Guy (1905–1997).
+Their daughter Elizabeth M was born in Richmond, Yorks, in Q2 1931, and their son David E. in N.W.
+Surrey in Q3 1935.

 Career to 1945

-Rance was educated at Wimbledon College, joined the British Army in 1916 and fought in the First World War with the Worcestershire Regiment.
-Later he transferred to the Signal Corps and in the Second World War played a part in the evacuation of Dunkirk in a senior role with the British Expeditionary Force.
+Rance joined the British Army in 1916 and fought in the First World War with the Worcestershire Regiment.
+Later he transferred to the Signal Corps and, after being an instructor at the Staff College, Camberley between the wars, served in the Second World War where he played a part in the evacuation of Dunkirk in a senior role with the British Expeditionary Force.
 He also held senior War Office posts directing army training.

 Burma

 In 1945, he was appointed Director of Civil Affairs in Burma, restoring British control after Japanese forces withdrew.
 Sir Reginald Dorman-Smith was appointed Governor in 1946, but British Prime Minister Attlee, advised by The 1st Viscount Mountbatten of Burma, soon decided that Rance should replace him.
 Dorman-Smith's imprisonment of a popular nationalist leader, Aung San, had provoked anger and the threat of rebellion against the British, while Rance had a more conciliatory approach.

 British policy started to move away from an attempt at a slow, gradual transition to independence, and it was decided that Rance should co-operate with Aung San and his Anti-Fascist People's Freedom League.
 Aung San was believed to be less hostile to British interests, and less radical in his nationalism than some other political figures, like the communists, for example.

 Rance became Governor on the last day of August 1946, and on 27 January 1947 Attlee made an agreement with Aung San that independence would come as soon as possible, with elections in April.
 British hopes of a smooth handover of power allowing the UK to retain some influence were threatened when Aung San was assassinated in July 1947.
 Rance's prompt action in making U Nu the Prime Minister within hours is believed to have been a decisive factor in avoiding greater upheaval.

 In a formal ceremony on 4 January 1948, Governor Rance handed over to Sao Shwe Thaik, 1st President of Burma, while Nu continued as Prime Minister.
 By the time he left Burma, Rance had retired from the army.
 His formal title was Major General Sir Hubert Elvin Rance, GBE, CB, and, in 1948, he was made a GCMG.
 New Burma Government honorably awarded Agga Maha Thray Sithu title to him as one of the foremost holders.